Training teachers to recognize mental health warning signs

 This scenario plays out in classrooms across the country.
 Teachers often lack formal training to recognize mental health warning signs in students.
 Even when teachers notice a change in a student, many aren't sure what to say, what to document, or when to escalate.

 According to the Youth Risk Behavior Surveillance System (YRBSS) survey, 40% of high school students experienced persistent feelings of sadness or hopelessness.
 While this represents a slight improvement from 42% in 2021, it still means that in a classroom of 25 students, roughly 10 are struggling with their mental health on any given day.
+Students struggling with untreated anxiety, depression, or trauma may experience higher absenteeism, lower academic achievement, more disciplinary referrals, and difficulty concentrating in class.

 When teachers recognize early warning signs and connect students to the right support, they help address mental health challenges and eliminate barriers to academic success.